joehaihuang/Sports-Management-App/README.md

 using Tkinter, and working with a SQL storage database there is significant room for improvement.
 However, as this was for a course project and there exists competing solutions I am unlikely to continue work on the project.
 This project was a fantastic learning experience and I hope to bring my newfound knowledge to future endeavours.

+Note: I worked on this project with https://github.com/bradleybares/ locally on their machine, then copied the repository from their github.